JV-Amorim/basic-graphics-system/README.md

 - Python 3.10 or further version installed;
 - A terminal with access to Python;
 - PySide6 installed.
+You can install it running `pip install pyside6==6.2.0` in the terminal;
-You can install it running `pip install pyside6==6.2.0` in the terminal.
+- NumPy installed.
+You can install it running `pip install numpy` in the terminal.

 ### Commands